WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 provider (such as a telco), and a trunking consumer (such as an enterprise, cloud PBX provider, cloud contact center provider, and so on).
-RIPP is an alternative to SIP, SDP and RTP for this use case, and is designed to run on top of HTTP/3.
+RIPP is an alternative to SIP, SDP and RTP for this use case, and is designed as a web application using HTTP/3.
 Using HTTP/3 allows trunking consumers to more easily build their applications on top of cloud platforms, such as AWS, Azure and Google Cloud, all of which are heavily focused on HTTP based services.
 RIPP also addresses many of